 Because health insurance rarely covers tubal ligation reversal, women often look for alternative way to become pregnant without having expensive surgery.

 Unfortunately, sipping herbal tea or ingesting large doses of vitamins is unlikely to do the trick.
 Your choice is undergoing the knife yet again, or paying for IVF which is less invasive.

 It would be nice if you could find someone else to help you pay for your tubal ligation reversal surgery.
 There are non-profit agencies that raise money to assist deserving couples afford the procedure, but not everyone qualifies, and funds are limited.

 There are government programs (think IRS) that help lower costs, and ways to help yourself that you might have overlooked.

 The best way to afford paying for tubal ligation reversal is for a third party to cover the cost.
-Use someone else’s money.
 Most health insurance companies rarely cover the surgical reversal of elective sterilizations.

-Many couples may not have enough cash on hand to pay for their tubal ligation reversal surgery.
-There are a variety of financing options to get you started.
+There are a variety of tubal reversal financing options to get you started.
 However, you want payments terms that you can afford once mom becomes pregnant, and you lose her income.

 Lock in income security prior or shortly after completing your surgical procedure.
 This way you won’t miss any loan repayments.